Dr. Gary Bonner

 Dr. Patricia Bonner

-Dr. Patricia Bonner is professor emeritus with Azusa Pacific University after serving for 29 years as faculty and administration. she was Dean of the School of Education and Behavioral Studies from 1986 to 1994 and subsequently served as professor in the Department of Doctoral Studies in Education.
-She has been married to Dr. Gary Bonner for 57 years and they have three children and six grandchildren.
-In addition to her academic career, Pat has been consistently active in Christian work across the years, supporting her husband in church choirs and in his national and international choir workshops and other ministries, singing in The Gary Bonner Singers, and assisting in The Bonner Institute for the Advancement of Choral Music.
+Dr. Patricia Bonner is professor emeritus with Azusa Pacific University after serving for 29 years as faculty and administration.
+She was founding Dean of the School of Education and Behavioral Studies from 1986 to 1994 and subsequently served as professor in the Department of Doctoral Studies in Education.
+She has presented her research at the American Association of Educational Research and the California Association of Educational Research numerous times and published her research in such academic journals as Teacher Education Quarterly, Education and Urban Society, Journal of Hispanic Higher Education, and School Psychology International Journal.
+She has been married to Dr. Gary Bonner for 58 years and they have three children and six grandchildren.
+In addition to her professional career, Pat has been consistently active in Christian work across the years, supporting her husband in church choirs and in his national and international choir workshops and other ministries, singing in The Gary Bonner Singers, and assisting in The Bonner Institute for the Advancement of Choral Music.
 She has also taught adult Sunday School classes and Bible studies as well as spoken at a variety of events through the years.

 Pat has regularly read the stories of Bob Benson at choir workshops.
 Over the years, numerous individuals requested that she record these stories for others to enjoy and share, finding particular meaning through Pat’s expressive interpretation and warm, inviting voice as well the delightful humor, gentle insight, and deep spiritual truths found in the Benson stories.
 The Bonners are pleased to have completed such a recording which includes eight of the Bonner’s favorite Bob Benson stories.
 This CD can be purchased through this website for $10.
 Click here for more information about this CD and to order, or order by phone by calling 626-852-9105.

 Institute for the Advancement of Choral Music.
 All rights reserved.